MBoritchev/compostitionality-simple-corpus/README.md

 # Summary

 This is the code accompanying the paper _Compositionality in a simple corpus_, presented at the LIFT TAL 2022 : Journées Jointes des Groupements de Recherche « Linguistique Informatique, Formelle et de Terrain » et « Traitement Automatique des Langues ».
 The paper can be found here: https://hal.archives-ouvertes.fr/hal-03859310/document#page=64.
+The code is distributed under MIT License.
+The data is distributed under CC-BY-SA-4.0 license.

 This code requires the following specifications to be ran:
 - python version 3.7.15